Using lakeFS with Spark

 val branch = "main"

-Now simply write your results back to a lakeFS path:
+Here’s how to write some results back to a lakeFS path:

 df.write.partitionBy("example-column").parquet(s"lakefs://${repo}/${branch}/output-path/")